 We’ve designed Aegon Retirement Choices (ARC) around a clear and transparent, customer-focused charging model.
 So you’ll see exactly what you’re paying for across all your ARC investments.13 May 2020

 There are three main charges that make up your total annual charge:

 - service charges - these are to cover the administration costs for your ARC products

 - investment charges - these are included in the fund price and are applied by the investment managers.
 Charges will vary based on the assets you choose to invest in

 - personal adviser charge - you’ll only pay this if you have a personal adviser.
 It's a charge for the advice given to you, and is agreed between you and your financial adviser

 Once a year, we'll send you details of the costs and charges you've paid in the last 12 months.

 Each workplace savings scheme is individually priced, and you’ll find details of your service charge in your illustration.

-We’ll deduct this charge monthly, on or around the first business day of the month, from your cash facility.
+The charge is based on the total value of your assets and we’ll deduct it monthly, on or around the first business day of the month, from your cash facility.